 I am a member of the American Bar Association, The Collaborative Law Institute of Illinois, The International Association of Collaborative Professionals, and the Association of Family and Conciliatory Courts.

-By the way, if you like what I write and want to get my articles delivered right to your inbox every week, CLICK THE BOX below!
-Make sure you don’t miss a thing!
+If you like what I write and want to get my articles delivered right to your inbox every week, CLICK THE BOX below!
+That way, you won’t miss a thing!